openBackhaul/ethernetContainer/README.md

 # ethernetContainer
-Technology specific interface definition for an Ethernet Container
+Technology specific interface definition for an Ethernet container